plstic/cmsc389b-fall2020/README.md

-# CMSC389B -- A Tour of Programing Languages
+# CMSC389B -- A Tour of Programming Languages

 **Prerequisites:** C- or better in CMSC216 and CMSC250\
 **Credits:** 1\